BIM2SIM/bim2sim/docs/831-add-documentation-for-pluginopenfoam/docs/_sources/user-guide/PluginOpenFOAM.md.txt

 For Linux-based devices, this task can automatically start the OpenFOAM simulation.
-This requires an existing OpenFOAM installation of v2206 or newer and usually takes several hours, highly depending on the number of cores, iterations and geometry complexity.
+This requires an existing OpenFOAM installation of v2206 or newer and usually takes several hours, highly depending on the number of cores, iterations, geometric complexity, and resulting mesh size.

 ### Add OpenFOAM Comfort
 (OF_comfort)=
 [Go to AddOpenFOAMComfort](AddOpenFOAMComfort)

-This task adds output parameters to the OpenFOAM output dictionaries which enable the evaluation of local thermal comfort in the simulated room.
+This task adds output parameters to the OpenFOAM output dictionaries, which enable the evaluation of local thermal comfort in the simulated room.